Ultimate Guide to ARF Charges

 B. Never accept just one fund recommendation, insist on an ARF provider comparison, based on both fully transparent charges and past performance, aligned to your risk profile.
 This should ideally include 3 product providers and up to 3 diversified fund options from each.

 C. Always investigate your Financial Advisors’ credentials how long are they in operation, what is their background in pensions and investments, and what professional qualifications they hold.
 (A quick LinkedIn search on Google is the best way).
-Look for specialist asset management qualifications in addition to QFA e.g. SIA, CB, or CFP.
+Look for specialist asset management qualifications in addition to QFA e.g. SIA, RPA, CB, or CFP.

 ARF Charges – Key Takeaways!

 1. Never accept less than 100% investment allocation on a commission-based ARF or higher, where a direct payment “Fee-only” setup is agreed upon.
+I’m still seeing some brokers granting 99% or 99.5%.

-3. Ongoing broker advice is paramount (especially for larger funds), but this charge should be kept to a maximum of 0.25% PA built into the total AMC, to cover regular reviews and access to professional advice whenever needed.
+3. Ongoing broker advice is paramount (especially for larger funds), but this charge should be kept to a maximum of 0.25% PA, built into the total AMC, to cover regular reviews and access to professional advice whenever needed.

 4. If you have a large number of pension plans, each will require a separate claims process and separate transfer into your new ARF.
 Where this added complexity and added workload exist, most advisors will charge an additional adviser fee.
 Discuss and try to negotiate this!